 It was interesting how it happened; he definitely started to change as they were falling apart.
 He started looking to fill the void with affection and affirmation from others; he wanted more from me, but as I'm married with two kids, I couldn't give him the attention he was craving.
 And at the same time, he got less conscious of the relationships he already had and less thoughtful of our feelings.
 I found out when we broke up he was also hooking up with four others and hadn't told me.

 Don't get me wrong—I don't hold any grudges.
-We had some good times, and it wasn't this horribly nasty thing.
+We had some good times.
+And it wasn't this horribly nasty thing.
 We were both adults.
-And we decided to be as kind as we could to one another.
+And we decided to be as kind as we could to each other.
 But that was a big learning experience for me.
 Don't get involved with couples who don't have their shit in order.

 I'm married, and for a while, I was dating a lesbian couple.
-We met on FetLife (a social network for the BDSM, fetish, kinky community); they'd posted they were looking for an additional partner, and we'd chatted online for a while before we decided to meet up.
+We met on FetLife; they'd posted they were looking for an additional partner, and we'd chatted online for awhile before we decided to meet up.
 And after a couple of weeks, we had a first date.
 And everything was going really well.
-We got to know each other and started dating.
+We got to know each other, started dating.
 It was more of an emotional relationship than a physical one: cuddling, stuff on the couch, but nothing past that.
-It was my first foray into a poly relationship—my wife has been in one for four months now—and it was really eye-opening to dive into that—trying something new, understanding the dynamics between scheduling, balance with my wife and my partners, and making sure everyone had the right amount of attention.
+It was my first foray into a poly relationship—my wife has been in one for four months now—and it was really eye-opening to dive into that.
+Try something new.
+Understanding the dynamics between scheduling, balance with my wife and my partners.
+Making sure everyone had the right amount of attention.

 And it was really emotional.
 Do we end this?
 Is that the only option?
 And sadly, it was.
 In relationships, you need to make sure everyone involved is getting something out of it.